Tulane Green Wave men's basketball

 The Tulane Green Wave men's basketball team represents Tulane University in NCAA Division I college basketball.
 The team competes in the American Athletic Conference.
-They play home games on campus in Devlin Fieldhouse, the 9th-oldest active basketball venue in the nation.
+They play home games on campus in Devlin Fieldhouse, the ninth-oldest active basketball venue in the nation.
 The team's last appearance in the NCAA Division I men's basketball tournament was in 1995.

 Tulane is the only school from the original Metro Conference that remained in the conference through its 1975 founding, the 1991 breakup that saw several schools form the Great Midwest Conference, the 1995 reunification that created today's Conference USA, and the 2004 realignment of conferences.
 It rejoined many of its previous conference mates when it became a member of the American Athletic Conference in 2014.

 History

 Tulane's men's basketball team played its first game on December 9, 1905.

+In March 1976, the Green Wave enticed Syracuse coach Roy Danforth--one year removed from taking the Orange to their first Final Four--to succeed Charles Moir as Green Wave coach when Moir left for the same position at Virginia Tech.

+Danforth's successor at Syracuse, Jim Boeheim, coached the Orange for the next 47 seasons, winning 1,116 games and the 2003 national championship.
+Meanwhile, Danforth was fired by Tulane after the 1980-81 season, which included a 119–81 loss to in-state rival LSU.

+Danforth's successor, Ned Fowler, led the Green Wave to a shocking 83–72 victory vs. LSU at Baton Rouge in the first round of the 1982 NIT.
+Tulane went on the road and defeated another national power, UNLV, in the second round before losing to Bradley in the quarterfinals.

+The 1982–83 squad lost in the Metro Conference men's basketball tournament final.

 The program fell victim to one of the biggest scandals of the 1980s in college sports when four players, including star forward "Hot Rod" Williams, were accused of taking money and cocaine to alter the final point spreads of games they played in.
 Clyde Eads and Jon Johnson were granted immunity to testify against Williams, the alleged ringleader.
 Although he was indicted, the judge eventually declared a mistrial, and no sentence was handed down.
 Williams spent the next nine years with the NBA's Cleveland Cavaliers.
-Within days of Williams' indictment, the entire basketball coaching staff and the athletic director resigned.
-Shortly afterward school president Eamon Kelly disbanded the basketball program.
+Within days of Williams' indictment, Fowler and his assistant coaches, and athletic director Hindman Wall all resigned.
+Newly-hired football coach Mack Brown became interim athletic director.

+On April 4, 1985, president Eamon Kelly disbanded the basketball program.
 He did not intend ever to allow its return; he relented in 1988 after several students convinced him that they were being punished for something that occurred when they were not at Tulane.